 The web is something of a beast, and it needs to be fed.
-And not every food will do.
-It requires a steady diet of valuable content aligned to every need of a customer.
+Not every food will do.
+It requires a steady diet of quality content aligned to every need of a customer.
 Product details.
 Support articles.
 Expert insights.
-You name it, and it’s probably part of a healthy breakfast.
+You name it, and it’s probably part of a healthy content marketing breakfast.

-Satisfy that hunger and you wind up with a great experience.
+Satisfy that hunger and you wind up with a great digital experience.
 And that’s where the pressure comes in.
-Seventy-six percent of companies say that personalization is driving the need for more assets – like, up to 10 times more assets, for many companies.
+Seventy-six percent of companies say that personalization is driving the need for more assets — like, way up, to 10 times more assets for many companies.

 So why do we do it to ourselves?
-Because those great experiences matter.
+Because those great digital experiences matter.

-In an always-on world, people are interacting with your brand right now.
+In an always-on world, people are interacting with your brand (and your competitors) right now.
 That’s true 24 hours a day, seven days a week.
 And they’re interacting with a goal in mind.
 If you aren’t there for them, in their moment of need, with the content they’re looking for — poof.
-All the trust and consumer loyalty disappears.
+All the trust and consumer loyalty disappear.

 So ramping up content production makes sense.
 That’s how “content velocity” began – as a measurement of how much new content we send out over a period of time.
-It’s since shifted to become a metric for content quality rather than quantity.
+Recently, it’s shifted to become a metric for content quality rather than quantity.

-Content velocity has been making the rounds in digital marketing, search and social media circles for at least 10 years.
+Content velocity has been making the rounds in digital marketing, content marketing, search, and social media circles for at least 10 years.

-In those early days, it simply meant content creation done as quickly as possible.
+In those early days, content velocity simply meant content creation done as quickly as possible.
 Brands were no longer just brands; they were now publishers, too.
 New and existing content needed to reach people no matter what device they were using, at every stage of their non-linear customer journey.

 The solution was more, more, more.
+More page views.
+More website traffic.
 More was a double-edged sword, though.
 More content covering more needs used more resources to create.

-Rather than measuring content produced over time, content velocity now describes the impact a piece of content has on a visitor’s journey.
+Rather than measuring the amount of content produced over time, content velocity now describes the impact a piece of content has on a visitor’s journey.
 As a calculation within Adobe Analytics, it looks like this:

-In practice, it’s how much impact a piece of content had on another piece of content downstream.
+In practice, high content velocity means a piece of content has a big impact on another piece of downstream content.

-While that’s a better gauge of content quality, it doesn’t tell the whole story.
-It doesn’t capture the entirety of a customer’s journey, their context, their intent or the “why” behind the next click.
+That said, if you improve content velocity, it doesn’t necessarily follow that you improve content quality.
+Content velocity doesn’t capture the entirety of a customer’s journey, their context, their search intent, or the “why” behind the next click.
 It doesn’t account for multiple touchpoints across multiple channels.

-To consider that kind of value, we need to dive into another term that rose to popularity around the same time: content discoverability.
-And it’s important to consider for one simple reason: a piece of high-quality content won’t have any impact if a customer can’t find it.
+Don’t get us wrong – content velocity matters.
+But to consider that kind of value, we need to dive into another term that rose to popularity around the same time: content discoverability.
+And it’s important to consider for one simple reason: a piece of high quality content won’t have any impact if a customer can’t find it.

 Discoverability requires us to think about the quality of our web content along with the path customers take to find it.

-Best case scenario, searchers get results that answer their questions or address their needs, upfront, on the first try.
-Worst case, there are no results… or the results are irrelevant content that simply doesn’t matter.
+Best case scenario, searchers get what they’re looking for, in the first few results, on the first try.
+Worst case, there are no search results… or the results are irrelevant content that simply doesn’t matter.

 To make that best-case scenario a reality – to make sure great content shows up at the right time along that journey – content velocity alone just isn’t going to cut it.
-Rather, you’d need an experience that considers factors like:
+Rather, you’d need a digital experience that considers factors like:

-The individual intent, habits and preferences of one user are different from those of the next.
-While the search terms they use may be similar, they’re looking for vastly different types of things.
-You need to be able to parse out what’s going on behind the clicks quickly.
+The individual search intent, habits, and preferences of one user are different from those of the next.
+While the search terms they use may be similar, they’re looking for vastly different things.
+Content creators need to parse out what’s going on behind the clicks quickly.

-That kind of insight requires data.
+Your marketing campaign or content strategy likely revolves around a specific target audience.
+That kind of content strategy requires data.
 Profile information, on-site visitor behaviors, previous interactions and even data aggregated from other users with similar patterns are key to delivering a truly personalized digital experience that makes people feel special.

-Visitor journeys no longer happen in just one place – that’s the idea behind an omnichannel strategy.
-While your marketing campaign or content strategy likely revolves around a very specific target audience, your visitors don’t care about the box their information comes in.
-They care about the relevancy of the content they receive and see your brand as a single entity.
-They expect the same experience whether they’re interacting with social media, your mobile app, a customer service rep, or a piece of website content.
+Visitor journeys no longer happen in just one place — that’s the idea behind an omnichannel strategy.
+Your visitors see your brand as a single entity.
+They expect the same experience whether they’re interacting with social media, your mobile app, your digital marketing, a customer service rep, or a piece of website content.
+And they care more about the relevancy of the content they receive than they do about the box it comes in.

-Look no further than the number of customers reaching out to businesses for service or support on Twitter.
-According to SproutSocial, 57% of consumers who reach out on Twitter expect to hear back from a company within 12 hours.
+Look no further than the number of customers reaching out to businesses for service or support on X, formerly known as Twitter.
+According to SproutSocial, 57% of consumers who reach out on X expect to hear back from a company within 12 hours.
 They’ll tag a business in a tweet, respond to a company’s tweets, or send a direct message (DM).

 No one does social media support better than Chewy, an online pet food and supply delivery company.
 Twitter is just one of the many ways they go the extra mile when a customer has an issue, as this example demonstrates:

 And it’s not just your own channels they’re measuring you against.
-While 61% of US shoppers start an online search at Amazon, they don’t necessarily purchase from the retail giant.
+It’s your competitors, too.
+In the U.S., 61% of shoppers start an online search at Amazon.
 Globally, 36% of shoppers start their product search on a regional online marketplace.
+Even if they initially find you on a third-party marketplace, shoppers still expect the same kinds of experiences when they approach your brand.
+That is, they expect you to remember them.

-So, if you want a customer to convert on your site, you need to surface what’s relevant.
-That means stitching together what you know about them, their personal context and their journey… in real-time, right where they’re interacting with you.
+So, if you want a customer to convert on your site, you need a content strategy that surfaces what’s relevant consistently.
+Their experience, regardless of touchpoint, should be the same.
+That means stitching together what you know about them, their personal context, and their journey… in real-time, right where they’re interacting with you.

-And if you want to do all of this on a personal level and at scale, you’ll need a little technological help.
+If you want to do all of this on a personal level and at scale, your content marketing efforts will need a little technological help.

 Relevant Search Is Discovery-Oriented Search

-Adobe Experience Manager provides a robust set of tools for content creation.
-But will all the content your visitors need reside solely in your content management system?
-Think about knowledge articles generated by your support team to resolve customer issues, visitor-generated threads living in your customer community, courses on your learning platform, and so much more.
+Content management systems (CMS) like Adobe Experience Manager provide a robust set of tools for content creation.
+But will all the content your visitors need reside solely in a content hub like your CMS?
+Think about knowledge articles your support team generates to resolve customer issues, visitor-created threads living in your customer community, courses on your learning platform, and so much more.

-This means you need a way to bring those disparate content sources together into a unified customer journey.
+You need a way to bring those disparate content sources together into a unified customer journey.
 And what’s one of the main throughlines for digital experiences?
-Site search.

-Federated search connects to and indexes those disparate systems so visitors don’t need to rifle through them one by one.
-Instead, you get a single point of entry and the search engine, using artificial intelligence (AI) and machine learning (ML), does the digging through each silo in the background to present one combined set of results.
+Federated search connects to and individually indexes those disparate systems so visitors don’t need to rifle through them one by one.
+Instead, you get a single point of entry and the search engine, using artificial intelligence (AI) and machine learning (ML), does the digging through each silo in the background.
+Once it’s done, you get one combined set of results.

 But to make content velocity and discovery truly accurate and relevant for each individual visitor – and to do it at the speed they demand – we need to look beyond federated search.